jyothsnatreesageorge/DBMS-Lab/README.md

 			x.The details of students in each branch admitted in a specified academic year.
 			xi.The details of students sorted on the basis of year of admission and bracnh of study.
 			xii.The best mark,worst mark and average mark for each branch for a given academic year.

+***PLSQL EXPERIMENTS***

+	1.Write a PL/SQL code to check whether a number is even or odd.
+	2.Write a PL/SQL code to check whether a number is prime or not.
+	3.Write a PL/SQL code to find the factorial of a given number.
+	4.Write a PL/SQL code to check whether a number is perfect or not.
+	5.Write a PL/SQL code to find the first n terms of a fibonacci series.
+	6.Write a PL/SQL code to create a calculator.
+	7.Write a PL/SQL code to check whether a string is palindrome or not.

+***CURSOR EXPERIMENTS***

+	EXPERIMEMNT 1
+	Given the schema PERSON(PID,PNAME,DOB).Find the age of each person using cursor.

+	EXPERIMENT 2
+	Given the schemaEMPLOYEE(EMPID,EMPNAME,JOINING_DATE,RELIEVING_DATE,SALARY).
+		a.FInd the serivice(in years) for each relieved employee.
+		b.Find the pension amount to be paid to each relieved employee.(Pension is eqaul to the years of service*salary divided by 100).

+***TRIGGER EXPERIMENTS***

+	EXPERIMENT 1
+		The following table shows the salary information of employees in a company.EMPLOYEE(EMPID,EMPNAME,DESIGNATION,DEPT,SALARY).Write a trigger that displays the total number of tuples in the relation on each insertion,updation and deletion.

+	EXPERIMENT 2
+		The following table shows the salary information of employees in a company.EMPLOYEE(EMPID,EMPNAME,SALARY).Write a trigger that causes the insertion of a new entry into the table INCREMENT(EMPID,INCR) if the difference arising in the updation of salary of an existing employee is greater than Rs.1000.